Harvard Graduate Council: Governance

-The governing body of the HGC is made of an Executive Board, School Representatives, and Committee Representatives.
-Currently, there are approximately 100 graduate and professional students serving on 7 committees and 23 subcommittees, within the Leadership Council.
-Leadership Council meetings are held throughout the fall and spring semesters, and are open to all students from Harvard’s graduate and professional schools.
+The governing body of the HGC consists of an executive board, school representatives, and committee representatives.
+Currently, there are approximately 100 graduate and professional students serving on seven committees and 23 subcommittees within the Leadership Council.
+Council meetings are held throughout the fall and spring semesters, and are open to all students from Harvard's graduate and professional schools.

-The president of the Harvard Graduate Council is Brad Canales, (HES) 2025-2026.
-The inaugural president of the Harvard Graduate Council is Beata Zolovska, (HMS) 2003-2004.
-The inaugural, (executive) vice president is Gene Anthony III, (HDS) 2011.
+The President of the Harvard Graduate Council is Michael Gee (SEAS/GSAS), 2026–2027.
+The Inaugural President of the Harvard Graduate Council is Beata Zolovska (HMS), 2003–2004.
+The Inaugural (executive) Vice President is Gene Anthony III (HDS), 2011.